 You've got to love Dario Argento.
 He's far from the only giallo director of note, but there are good reasons why he's still widely regarded as top dog of this particular sub-genre.
-He's also one of the few Italian horror directors whose name is known outside the confines of genre fandom, and as far as I'm aware his glorious 1977 Suspiria was the only Italian giallo film to secure a full blown UK nationwide cinema release alongside American studio pictures of the time.
+He's also one of the few Italian horror filmmakers whose name is known outside the confines of genre fandom, and as far as I'm aware his glorious 1977 Suspiria was the only Italian giallo film to secure a full blown UK nationwide cinema release alongside American studio pictures of the time.
 This was a golden period for giallo horror and Argento in particular, who was hitting home runs with every film – Suspiria followed Deep Red (Profondo rosso, 1975) and was succeeded by Inferno (1980) and Tenebre (1982), remarkable movies all.
-Opinion was split on the 1985 Phenomena, but in 1987 he made Opera, aka Terror at the Opera, and the general view was that Argento was back at the top of his game.
+Opinion was split on the 1985 Phenomena, but in 1987 he made Opera, aka Terror at the Opera, and despite a string of production problems, the general view was that the finished film saw Argento back at the top of his game.

 You'll find plenty of evidence of this in the film's opening fifteen minutes, which are as stylish and fluid as anything in the director's filmography.
 After a credit sequence in which the troubled rehearsal for a modern version of Verdi's Macbeth plays out under close-ups of a cawing raven, the opera's diva Mara Cecova sweeps from the auditorium in a gorgeously executed reverse Steadicam POV shot, pursued by concerned associates and admirers, and is pomptly knocked down by a car.
 At no time do we even glimpse her face.

 Understudy Betty is immediately thrust into the lead role.
 Her first night proves a resounding success, but her performance is observed from an empty box seat by an unseen figure, who murders an usher by repeatedly impaling the back of his head onto a brass coat hook.
 Ouch.
-Later that evening, after another unsuccessful attempt to enjoy sex with her boyfriend Stefan at his opulent apartment, Betty is grabbed and tied up by a hooded figure, who tapes needles under her eyes to prevent her from closing them, then brutally stabs Stefan to death, cuts her free and departs.
+Later that evening, after another unsuccessful attempt to enjoy sex with her boyfriend Stefan at his opulent apartment, Betty is grabbed and tied up by a hooded figure.
+The intruder tapes needles under her Betty's to prevent her from closing them, then brutally stabs Stefan to death, cuts her free and departs.